CSCphilip/brilliantwear/README.md

 - [x] Shopping cart functionality.
 Add buy button in the product detail page.
        **Notes:** To get the persistence of the items in the cart between browser sessions, the usage of the local storage was implemented (as a custom hook).
 React's useContext hook was also used to create the shopping cart.
-- [ ] Checkout functionality.
+- [x] Checkout functionality.
 An example of steps with images: [How To Design A Great Ecommerce Checkout Flow](https://www.bolt.com/thinkshop/ecommerce-checkout-process-flow).
 To reduce checkout abandonments, make the following steps as few and easy as possible.
        Typical steps: Initiate checkout / View cart > (Optional) Login / Register > Shipping information > Shipping method > Payment method / Billing information > Preview order > Place order > Confirmation > Account creation (Optional).
-       Brilliantwear steps: Information > Shipping > Payment > Complete
+      **Notes:** The checkout steps for Brilliantwear are: Information > Shipping > Payment > Complete.
+In the shipping step, after the user has entered their shipping infrormation, services points are fetched from the PostNord API from which the use can select one.
+Only guest (no log in) checkouts has been implemented.
-- [ ] Payment gateway.
-Current suggestions and priority: 1.
-PayPal, 2.
-Visa, 3.
-Swish.
-Other suggestions: Stripe, Klarna, invoice.
+- [x] Payment gateway.
+Suggestions: PayPal, Visa, Swish, Stripe, Klarna, invoice.
 Some recommendations (for payments in Sweden): [Val av betallösningar för din e-handel](https://webshopsguiden.se/betallosningar/).
 60% of all online purchases are interrupted during the payment process.
 (Source: Bambora) To counteract this, smooth payment needs to be in place.
+      **Notes:** In the payment step, PayPal is the currently implemented payment method to checkout.

 #### _Intermediate step:_